defimono/algorand_asset_price_oracle/README.md

 This is an alpha, and not live on the mainnet until third party auditing and compliance can be obtained.

+### How does it run?

+Currently, it is deployed via serverless to AWS and set with a cron trigger every 5 minutes to execute.
+The development version is live on the testnet and the mainnet version will be coming once testing is complete.
+It is set to run every 5 minutes since every transaction has a gas fee of .001 algos.
+We do not have funding yet to be able to increase frequency, but it is desired in future iterations.

 ## Roadmap

 Currently, in no particular order, we need to implement the following.